Eliminating the Safety Gaps in Radar Coverage

 One of the greatest challenges for meteorologists tracking severe weather is potentially inaccurate radar data.
 Part of the reason this is such a problem is due to the physical locations of radar sites.

-The two closest National Weather Service radar sites that cover the north Alabama are in Hytop, AL in northern Jackson County and in Columbus, Mississippi.
+The two closest National Weather Service radar sites that cover North Alabama are in Hytop in northern Jackson County and in Columbus, Mississippi.
 They’re strategically placed to cover large areas of the region.
-This regional approach gives a high-level picture of what’s happening, but often misses areas in between – especially when storms are lower to the groun.
+This regional approach gives a high-level picture of what is happening, but often misses areas in between – especially when storms are lower to the ground.

 ADDITIONAL COVERAGE